There are 3 ways of applying for disability in Phoenix, Maricopa County Arizona:

 The initial application takes 4 to 6 months.
 An appeal takes up to two years (730 days) to get a hearing.
 If there are more appeals, the entire appeals chain could take over 3 ½ years to complete.

-Talk to a Social Security Disability Attorney Phoenix
+Talk to a Social Security Disability Expert in Phoenix Arizona

-For a better representation, it is advisable to seek the services of legal counsel or Disability Attorney AZ.
+For a better representation, it is advisable to seek the services of an attorney or a Disability Representative.